AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/cloud-storage/blob.md

 # Create an [!DNL Azure Blob] source connector in the UI

-Source connectors in Adobe Experience Platform provide the ability to ingest externally sourced data on a scheduled basis.
 This tutorial provides steps for creating an [!DNL Azure Blob] (hereinafter referred to as "[!DNL Blob]") using the Platform user interface.

 ## Getting started